Renowned professors provide bite-size video-lessons, applied projects, interactive quizzes and peer-reviewed assignments

 We will provide every university in the world impacted by COVID-19 with free access to our course catalogue through our Coursera Campus Response Initiative.
-Universities can sign up to provide their enrolled students with access to more than 3,800 courses and 400 Specializations from Coursera’s university and industry partners.
-These institutions will have access until July 31, 2020, after which we plan to provide month-to-month extensions depending on prevailing risk assessments.
-Students who enroll on or before July 31 will continue to have access to their course for at least two months from the date of enrollment.
+Universities can sign up to provide their enrolled students with access to more than 3,800 courses, 400 Specializations, and 270 Guided Projects from Coursera’s university and industry partners.
+These institutions will have access until September 30, 2020.
+Students who enroll on or before September 30 will continue to have access to their course for at least two months from the date of enrollment.

 This product is designed to be used by university faculty and administrators who need to move their curriculum online and serve many students, or an entire campus.
 It is not designed for individual use and therefore is not available for license by individual students.
 If your university has been impacted by coronavirus, please ask your university faculty and administration to submit their information on the website.

-University and college students can learn for free on Coursera by signing up with a verified college or university email address and enrolling in courses by July 31, 2020.
-Students can earn certificates for courses and Specializations they are enrolled in for free, by completing the course within two months from the date of enrollment.
+University and college students can learn for free on Coursera by signing up with a verified college or university email address and enrolling in courses by September 30, 2020.
+Students can earn certificates for courses, projects, and Specializations they are enrolled in for free, by completing the course within two months from the date of enrollment.

 The Coursera catalog of courses, including content from other university and industry partners, is available free to all currently enrolled students.
 In addition, university partners can get access to enterprise-level admin tools and are eligible for single sign-on integrations.

-For non-partners, we are offering licenses to up to 5,000 currently enrolled students through July 31, 2020.
-Learners will have access to their courses through September 30, 2020.
+For non-partners, we are offering licenses to up to 5,000 currently enrolled students through September 30, 2020.
+Learners will have access to their courses for two months from the date of enrollment.
 This free version does not include private authoring, single sign-on, custom curriculum consulting, dedicated customer success support or new academic integrity features.

 Our goal is to bring each instance of Coursera for Campus in the Cousera Campus Response Initiative live as quickly as possible.
 Depending on the volume of requests, we will build a prioritization queue that accounts for the level of impact the organization is feeling because of the virus.